Event Linen Guide: Tablecloth Sizes, Colours and Fabrics

 6ft rectangularSeats 6–890" x 132"Near floor-length all round

-Poseur / cocktail (bistro height)Standing85" round or fitted spandex coverFull floor-length
+Poseur / cocktail (bistro height)Standing85" round or fitted spandex coverReaches the ground

 Fabric types

-Most event hire linen falls into one of three categories:
+Commercial event linen falls into three main categories:

 • Polyester.
 The hire industry standard.
 Crease-resistant, wipe-clean, colour-consistent batch to batch, and holds up to commercial washing without fading.
-This is what the overwhelming majority of events use, and there is no reason to choose otherwise unless appearance or touch quality is a priority.
+The overwhelming majority of events rely on this material.
+Choose an alternative only if tactile quality ranks as a top priority.

 • Cotton/polyester blend.
 Softer to the touch and more natural in appearance, but creases more readily.
-If cloths arrive folded rather than rolled, they will need steaming before the event.
-Used for premium weddings and formal dinners where tactile quality matters to guests.
+Cloths arriving folded rather than rolled will need steaming before the event.
+Premium weddings and evening banquets favour this blend for its superior feel.

 • Spandex / fitted covers.
-Stretch fabric that pulls tight over the table for a very clean, modern silhouette.
-No pooling, no uneven drops.
-Popular for conferences, product launches and corporate events.
-Available in standard sizes to fit most common table dimensions.
+Stretch fabric pulls tight over the table for a very clean, modern silhouette.
+You get no pooling and no uneven drops.
+Conferences, product launches and corporate events frequently specify this style.
+Standard sizes fit most common table dimensions.

 • White.
-The default for weddings, formal dinners and any event where flowers or centrepieces are providing the colour.
+The default for weddings, formal dinners and any setting where flowers provide the main colour.
 Reflects light well and photographs cleanly.

 • Ivory / cream.
 Warmer than white.
-Works well for rustic and barn venues, and wherever a bright white would look clinical against wooden beams or exposed brick.
+Works well for rustic and barn venues, and wherever a bright white looks clinical against wooden beams or exposed brick.

 • Black.
 Corporate events, award ceremonies and sophisticated evening functions.
-High contrast with white crockery; photographs well under good lighting.
+High contrast with white crockery creates a striking look under good lighting.

 • Navy.
-Corporate use, nautical or outdoor summer themes.
-Works where black would feel too severe.
+Corporate functions, nautical themes or outdoor summer parties.
+Works where black feels too severe.

 • Burgundy / wine.
-Autumn weddings, Christmas dinners, formal evening events.
-Rich and traditional.
+Autumn weddings, Christmas dinners, traditional evening events.
+Rich and classic.

 • Sage / green.
-Garden parties, outdoor summer events, rustic themes.
-Increasingly popular as an alternative to all-white wedding tables.
+Garden parties, outdoor summer gatherings, rustic themes.
+Planners increasingly select this shade as an alternative to all-white wedding tables.

-Two things to avoid: very bright or saturated colours under fluorescent lighting (they read as cheap), and patterned cloths for formal seated dinners where the table carries centrepieces, crockery and glassware.
+Avoid very bright or saturated colours under fluorescent lighting, as they look cheap.
+Skip patterned cloths for formal seated dinners where the table carries centrepieces, crockery and glassware.

 Napkins

 Napkins should match or closely complement the tablecloth colour.
-For most events, a flat fold or simple fan is appropriate and quick to lay.
-More elaborate folds (bishop hat, lotus, candle) add formality but take significantly longer to set out.
-If you are dressing 100 place settings with a complex fold and have a 90-minute setup window, run the numbers before committing.
+A flat fold or simple fan suits most events and takes little time to lay.
+More elaborate folds, such as the bishop hat or lotus, add formality but take significantly longer to set out.
+Planners dressing 100 place settings with a complex fold during a 90-minute setup window must calculate their timings carefully.

-Standard napkin sizes for hire are 45cm x 45cm (18") for formal dinners and 40cm x 40cm for more casual events.
-Confirm the size when ordering if the fold style requires a minimum dimension.
+Standard napkin sizes measure 45cm x 45cm (18") for formal dinners and 40cm x 40cm for casual events.
+Confirm the dimensions during ordering in case your chosen fold style requires a minimum size.

 Overskirts and layered linen

-Some events use a base cloth (plain white polyester at full drop) with a coloured overskirt or topper laid across the table surface.
-This gives the visual effect of coloured linen without paying for full-coverage coloured cloths throughout.
-It works particularly well on round tables, where the base cloth handles the full floor-length drop and the topper provides the colour accent.
+Some events feature a base cloth, typically plain white polyester at full drop, with a coloured overskirt or topper laid across the surface.
+This creates the visual effect of coloured linen without the cost of full-coverage coloured cloths throughout the room.
+This method works particularly well on round tables, where the base cloth handles the drop and the topper provides the colour accent.

 Quantities and ordering

 Order one tablecloth per table, plus one spare per ten tables.
-Cloths occasionally arrive with a small mark or minor damage from a previous hire; having a spare means you do not have a bare table at the event.
+Cloths occasionally arrive with a small mark from a previous hire.
+Having a spare prevents you from leaving a bare table at the event.

 What our customers say